davidrinho/RonSwanson/README.md

 # RON SWANSON

 *Displays a sample array of beautiful images from the nature section at Unsplash
-together with brilliant quotes from Ron Swanson!*
+together with brilliant quotes from the man, the myth, the legend, Ron Swanson!*

 ## Api: